Prostitution in Tibet: Current situation

 According to the Tibetan government in exile, prostitution in Tibet is growing rapidly.
 They claim that the large-scale introduction of prostitution, especially to Lhasa and Tsetang, took place in 1990 as a result of the influx of a predominantly male working population which added to the large population of Chinese soldiers already deployed in Tibet.
 In an article in The Independent newspaper in 1996, journalist Mike Dempsey observed that prostitution in Lhasa had become "more brazen than in most other Chinese cities" and that "every street is full of bars and video arcades and brothels".
 "In some neighbourhoods of Lhasa... every third storefront is a brothel."
-Dempsey added that most of the prostitutes "are from nearby Szechuan" while "Tibetan prostitutes, far fewer in number, service their poor clients in the rubbish-heaped alleys behind the Jokhang temple."
+Dempsey added that most of the prostitutes "are from nearby Szechuan [Sichuan]" while "Tibetan prostitutes, far fewer in number, service their poor clients in the rubbish-heaped alleys behind the Jokhang temple."
 In 2003 the journalist and historian Patrick French wrote that prostitution in Lhasa was "the subject of ethnic segregation".
 There were very few Tibetan prostitutes, the majority being Chinese, originally from Sichuan and Qinghai.
 The sex trade was "controlled by Chinese gangs who benefit from political protection".
 According to journalist Jean-Paul Mari, Jama Lingka island was developed in the 1990s with money from the Macao mafia.

 In 2003, French documentary-maker Marie Louville visited Tibet in secret and filmed the documentary The Sidewalks of Lhassa which described the practice of prostitution in Lhasa.
 In 2006 the American photographer Sarah Schorr put on an exhibition of photographs of Tibetan and Chinese prostitutes taken in Lhasa.

 In a report presented in 2009 to the United Nations Human Rights Council, the Association of Tibetan Women claimed that the previous decade had seen an increase in prostitution in some major cities of Tibet.
 The causes were said to be discrimination against Tibetan women in competition with Chinese women for education and employment, as well as increased tourism.
 But the most important factor was said to be the influx of soldiers in the strategically important region.